mikestepanov/electron-example/README.md

 7) On last page of the onboarding, the client will emit user data with `creatingNewUser` to the server:
    - In response, the server will emit new users ID with `newUserCrated`, this will be our placebo 'auth token'
    - all messages from that user will be authored from that ID (aside from preestablished and convo ones)
+   - server will delay `newUserCrated` for 2 seconds
 8) After the onboarding, the user is redirected to conversations page
    - client emits `requestConversationsAndUsers`, loading mock starts
    - server emits in response `recieveConversationsAndUsers`, sends all users and all conversations
    - in the users array there should be our current user as well
+   - the server will delay `recieveConversationsAndUsers` for 2 seconds
 9) In the example the first conversation (a conversation with character Vegeta):
    - 0th messaged comes from Vegeta (to show chat activity)
    - A chat is automatically created with an imaginary user.